cococry/todo/README.md

 <img src=https://github.com/cococry/todo/blob/main/branding/todo-showcase.png alt="Todo Showcase">

 ## Overview
-*todo* is a GUI task management that does one job, which is managing & storing your tasks.
+*todo* is a GUI task management utility that does one job, which is managing & storing your tasks.
 The app is written completly in C in under 800 lines of code.

 It supports serialization & deserialization of tasks.
 Furthmore, the app implements a priority system for your tasks and the displayed tasks are sorted from high to low priority.
 There is also a filtering system that filters tasks after different critia (eg. completed, high priority,in progress).